-Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may develop.
+Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may grow and develop.
 Low-grade means that the cancer cells look very much like normal cells.
 They are usually slow-growing and less likely to spread.
-In high-grade tumours, the cells look very abnormal, are likely to grow more quickly and are more likely to spread.
+In high-grade tumours, the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.

 Chondrosarcomas are graded from 1 to 3, with grade 1 being low-grade cancer and grade 3 being high-grade.
-Higher grade chondrosarcomas are more likely to recur (come back) and may spread to other parts of the body.
+Higher-grade chondrosarcomas are more likely to recur (come back) and may spread to other parts of the body.
 Most chondrosarcomas are low-grade.

 Chondrosarcoma can occasionally develop into a more aggressive type of bone cancer known as de-differentiated chondrosarcoma.

-Most patients are staged depending on whether cancer is found in only one part of the body (localised disease) or whether the cancer has spread from one part of the body to another (metastatic disease).
+Most patients are grouped depending on whether cancer is found in only one part of the body (localised disease) or whether the cancer has spread from one part of the body to another (metastatic disease).

-The type of treatment you are given will depend on a number of things, including the position and size of the cancer, whether it has spread, the grade of the cancer and your general health.
+The type of treatment you are given will depend on a number of things, including the position and size of the cancer, whether it has spread, the grade of the cancer, and your general health.

 Some people with a chondrosarcoma will need to have a combination of different treatments.
-The treatments that might be used are surgery (where this is possible), chemotherapy| and radiotherapy|.
+The treatments that might be used are surgery (where this is possible), chemotherapy and radiotherapy.
 However, chemotherapy and radiotherapy are not very effective for most chondrosarcomas and therefore surgery is the main treatment.

-Now, however, it's often possible just to remove the affected part of the bone and some of the healthy tissue around it.
+Major improvements have been made in surgery for bone cancer.
+In the past, it was often necessary to remove (amputate) the affected limb if chondrosarcoma was found.
+Now it's often possible just to remove the affected part of the bone and some of the healthy tissue around it.
 The bone is then replaced with a specially designed metal replacement (prosthesis) or a bone graft (bone taken from another part of the body).
 If the cancer affects a bone in or near a joint, the whole joint can often be replaced with an artificial one.
 These operations are known as limb-sparing surgery.

-Unfortunately, it's not always possible to use limb-sparing surgery and occasionally an amputation| may be the only way to treat the cancer.
+Unfortunately, it's not always possible to use limb-sparing surgery and, occasionally, an amputation may be the only way to treat the cancer.
 This is often the case when the cancer cells have spread from the bone into the nerves and blood vessels around it.

 The type of surgery you have will depend on a number of factors.
 Your surgeon will discuss the different types of surgery with you in more detail before you have to make any decision about your treatment.

 It's often helpful to talk to someone who has had the same operation you are going to have.
 The medical and nursing staff will be able to arrange this for you.
-On some wards, a special counsellor may be available to discuss any of your worries.
+On some wards, a counsellor may be available to discuss any of your worries.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 This type of treatment is not commonly used for chondrosarcoma.
 However, it may be helpful in certain situations.

 Chemotherapy can make you feel better by relieving the symptoms of the cancer, but it can sometimes have unpleasant side effects.
 Any side effects that do occur can often be well controlled with medicines.

 Radiotherapy treats cancer by using high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
 Radiotherapy is rarely used to treat chondrosarcomas, although it is sometimes helpful in certain situations.

 Radiotherapy can cause side effects such as skin redness (erythema) and tiredness (fatigue).
 These side effects can be mild or more troublesome, depending on the strength of the radiotherapy dose and the length of your treatment.
 The radiotherapist will be able to advise you on what to expect.

 Research into new ways of treating chondrosarcoma is going on all the time.
-Treatments that are carried out on patients are known as clinical trials.
+New treatments that are carried out on patients are known as clinical trials.
 These are especially important for finding improvements in treatment for rare cancers.
 Your specialist can tell you more about trials that may be relevant for you.